casey/nftparty/index.md

 - Being efficient with block space
 - Extremely high divisibility (one ordinal is always one sat, after all)
 - Lots of state to verify by signing devices
+- I think that they don't play nice with things like simplicity smart contracts.
+A simplicity smart contract won't be able to figure out which ordinals are which in a transaction, so it can't constrain their movement, or recognize them when they come back.
+But then again I'm not sure TARO does either.

 ---